mefaxas-crypto/pcg-tortuga-yola/docs/userguide.md

 5. Optionally, add notes or attach a scanned invoice.
 6. Click **"Confirm & Update Inventory"**.
 The items will be added to your stock.
 If you entered a new price, the item's cost will be updated using a weighted-average calculation.

-### 4.3.
-Approval Workflow

--   If your role is "Supervisor," receiving a PO will place it into a "Pending Approval" state.
--   An "Admin" or "Manager" must then go to the `Approvals` page, review the pending receipt, and either **Approve** or **Reject** it.
--   The inventory and cost updates will only be finalized upon approval.

 ## 5. Production & Butchering

 ### 5.1.
 Logging Sub-Recipe Production

 This is for making batches of items that are ingredients in other recipes (e.g., "Tomato Sauce").

 1. First, create the recipe for the "Tomato Sauce" and make sure to toggle on **"Is Sub-Recipe?"**.
+This automatically creates a corresponding inventory item.
 2. Navigate to **Recipes & Production** -> **Sub-recipe Production**.
 3. Use the **"Add Sub-Recipe to Log"** button to select "Tomato Sauce".
 4. Enter the number of **Batches Produced** and click **"Log All Production"**.